 |Layers of coconut husk and gunny bag||6 degrees||Long||More than a day|

-These trials were conducted at atmospheric temperature of 29-30 degrees Celsius.
+These trials were conducted at an ambient temperature of 29-30 degrees Celsius.
 The experiments indicated that a layer of gunny bag attached to the inner cylinder and a thick layer of coconut husk are the most suitable fillers for food preservation.
 Reasons for choosing the filler materials of gunny bag and coconut husk:

 - Higher capacity to hold water of up to 2 days